-There's far more good things to say than bad, and I was extremely pleased by just how well the food was cooked.
+There are far more good things to say than bad, and I was extremely pleased by just how well the food was cooked.
 The steaks that I made were done to perfection, and a lot of that was due to the extremely accurate temperature calibration and intuitive design.

-I'll admit that at first I found myself overwhelmed with how to set everything up, but that's because I've never used a sous-vide cooker before.
+I'll admit that at first, I found myself overwhelmed with how to set everything up, but that's because I've never used a sous-vide cooker before.
 If you have any experience with sous-vide cooking, then you'll have no issues here and even I got the hang of it quickly.

-Additionally I was impressed by the product quality (it's very durable) and how easy it was to clean.
+Additionally, I was impressed by the product quality (it's very durable) and how easy it was to clean.
 The company put a lot of thought and effort into this cooker, and it's quite a tall, efficient piece of kitchen hardware.

-Unfortunately I was less than pleased about the WiFi setup and controls.
+Unfortunately, I was less than pleased about the WiFi setup and controls.
 Connecting via the app was simple enough, but the accuracy and connectivity were lacking a bit though a software update or two could help clean this up.